 Decomposition

-Decomposition represents an essential part of the ecosystem, enabling trees and other organic matter to decompose into simpler substances, contributing nutrients to the soil and fostering new plant growth.
+The natural breakdown process represents an essential aspect of the ecosystem, allowing organic materials to decompose into simpler substances, contributing nutrients to the soil and fostering new plant growth.
 However, when trees decompose, they can become unstable, posing a risk to property and individuals.
-Our company employs certified arborists who can assess the state of the tree and determine the best course of action, which may include tree removal, cabling or bracing, or other measures to mitigate any potential hazards such as pruning.
-It is important to act quickly when dealing with trees in this state to avoid any potential safety hazards or property damage.
+We have certified arborists who can assess the state of the tree and determine the best course of action, which may include tree removal, cabling or bracing, or other measures to mitigate any potential hazards such as pruning.
+Acting quickly when dealing with trees in this state to prevent any potential safety hazards or property damage.

 The resilience of tree Roots After Cutting